 There is an airport in Arequipa and this is how most visitors arrive.
 You can drive from here from/to Lake Titicaca via Colca Canyon.
 It is about 4-5 hours from Arequipa to Colca Canyon, and about a day’s drive (7 hours) from Colca Canyon to Lake Titicaca.

 It is at about 2380m so altitude sickness is not an issue for most people.
 In fact, it's a good place to start to acclimatise before you head to Colca.
 You can also travel to Arequipa by train - on board the supremely elegant Belmond Andean Explorer sleeper that runs from Cusco to Arequipa, via Lake Titicaca.

 Belmond Andean Explorer is a luxury sleeper train operating between Cusco and Arequipa, offering excellent service and a gentle pace of travel.

-41 room hotel in a former mint house located 3 blocks from Arequipa's main square.
+40-room hotel in a former 18th century Mint House located 3 blocks from Arequipa's main square.

 In a prime city centre location, Casa Andina Select offers comfy accommodation and a restaurant with a lovely terrace

 Both KLM and Iberia have flights to Lima via Europe, leaving the UK early in the morning to arrive in Lima in the evening.
 The flight time is about 14 hours.
 It is also possible to fly to Lima via America.

 Language: Spanish and Quechua are the official languages.

 Not required for British travellers (up to 90 days).
 EC nationals can ask us for further advice.